pchen2145/kubespray/README.md

 ![kubectl-get-pods-svcs](./images/kubectl-get-pods-svcs.jpg)

-3. Great!
-All that's left to do is expose these to the outside world by manually creating a load balancer in AWS and then defining ingress rules and applying them to your cluster.
+3. All that's left to do is expose the services to the outside world by manually creating a load balancer in AWS.
 Navigate to the AWS console and create a Network Load Balancer (layer 4) that is located in a public subnet.
-Create a target group that points to all your cluster nodes running ingress-nginx-controller pods.
+Create a target group that points to all your cluster nodes in your private subnets running ingress-nginx-controller pods.
+One last thing to do is create a new security group allowing inbound TCP traffic on port 80 and attach it to the cluster instances.
+This allows the instances to receive traffic from the NLB.

 Copy the public DNS of this load balancer, as you will need to refer to it when creating your ingress object.

 ![load-balancer](./images/load-balancer.jpg)